10 Simple Tips to Get Rid of Dark & Tired Circles Under Eyes At Home

 7. Try a cold compress

-A cold compress can help reduce swelling and shrink dilated blood vessels, which — if those blood vessels are the ones under your eyes — can lessen the appearance of dark circles, says Michele Green, MD, a cosmetic dermatologist who runs her own practice in New York City.
+According to Michele Green, MD, a cosmetic dermatologist with her own practice in New York City, a cold compress can help reduce swelling and shrink dilated blood vessels, which, if those blood vessels are the ones under your eyes, can lessen the appearance of dark circles.

-To try this at home, wrap a few ice cubes in a clean washcloth, and then apply the washcloth to your eyes for three to five minutes.
-You can also wet a washcloth with cold water and place it on the skin under your eyes using gentle pressure for about 20 minutes.
-You can also use eye gel masks which can be left in the freezer until ready for use.
-Apply for 10 minutes.
+If you want to give it a try at home, wrap some ice cubes in a fresh washcloth and place it over your eyes for three to five minutes.
+You can also apply a wet washcloth to the skin under your eyes for about 20 minutes while applying gentle pressure.
+Eye gel masks are another option, and they can be frozen until you're ready to use them.
+Use for ten minutes.

 8. Apply tea bags

-A cool tea bag can also help with inflammation, O'Keefe says.
-This is because tea contains caffeine and antioxidants which help shrink blood vessels, stimulate blood circulation, and reduce puffiness.
+According to O'Keefe, a cool tea bag can also reduce inflammation.
+This is so because tea contains antioxidants and caffeine, all of which help to constrict blood vessels, increase blood flow, and lessen puffiness.

 9. Avoid fragranced skin care products